 I’m in the midpoint of a novel I’m working on. half done and half more to go.
 The main character is Aora.
 She is a work in progress.
 It’s so fun to describe a character in words, when I’m so used to describing in color and form.

 This girl is inspired by the looks of the beautiful Marina Nery.
 I sketched her in pencil first, just to get the feel of her.
 Color was done in Photoshop.
 This is a speed painting in my standards. by 23:30, 2 hours later I was happy to put my Wacom pen down and complete this “wip” version of my main character.

 So This is a little sneak preview of my inner world.
 I love books.
 I love getting wrapped in a good story.
 I love science fiction.
 I love fantasy.
 I love dystopia.
 I love evolving with new ideas.
 I love a good journey. i’m on a journey here, venturing into a whole new realm.

-There will be more work in progress art of this yet to be written book as it comes along.
+There will be more work in progress art of this yet to be completed book as it comes along.

 Designing character Mascots is a long winding process.
 The race to the finish line is full of sketching and going back and forth.

 The brief can be an endless list of character traits , style, properties or what ever the client has a vision for.
 The end result is symbolizing the brand successfully.
 The process is the incubation period and the result is a cute little baby mascot.
 All shiny and new, ready to represent and reflect what it’s company stands for.